Intricacies of Frustrated Magnetism in the Kondo Metal YbAgGe: Results

 Remarkably, the magnetic excitation spectrum is not affected by moderate temperature changes.
-In Fig. \ref{fig:inelastic}b we display reciprocal space maps of the ($H$, $H$, $L$) plane for $E$ = 0.3 meV measured at $T$ = 0.25, 0.75, 2, 10 and 30 K. The results imply that magnetic fluctuations are unaffected by magnetic long-range order at $T_N$ = 0.68 K. Notably, they are gradually weakened and suppressed only above $T^* \approx$ 20 K (see SI Note 6 for details), matching the unusual temperature dependence of the electronic resistivity (see Fig. \ref{fig:CSMES}b).
+In Fig. \ref{fig:inelastic}b we display reciprocal space maps of the ($H$, $H$, $L$) plane for $E$ = 0.3 meV measured at $T$ = 0.25, 0.75, 2, 10 and 30 K. The results imply that magnetic fluctuations are unaffected by magnetic long-range order at $T_N$ = 0.68 K. Notably, they are gradually weakened and suppressed only above $T^* \approx$ 20 K (see SI Note 5 for details), matching the unusual temperature dependence of the electronic resistivity (see Fig. \ref{fig:CSMES}c).
 The INS spectra also reveal a nontrivial behaviour under magnetic field.
-Our results measured at CAMEA with $T$ = 50 mK and $H\parallel$ [1, -1, 0] show that the magnetic fluctuations are only modified above $\mu_0H \geq$ 7 T where magnetic long-range order with $q_z\approx$ 1/3 is suppressed (see SI Note 7 and Ref. \cite{Larsen2021}).
+Our results measured at CAMEA with $T$ = 50 mK and $H\parallel$ [1, -1, 0] show that the magnetic fluctuations are only modified above $\mu_0H \geq$ 7 T where magnetic long-range order with $q_z\approx$ {\third} is suppressed (see SI Note 6 and Ref. \cite{Larsen2021}).
 In fact, at $\mu_0H$ = 11 T we find that the excitations develop a dispersion along (0, 0, $L$) that is quasielastic at (0, 0, 1/3) and (0, 0, 2/3) and reaches a maximum at (0, 0, 1) with an energy transfer $E$ $\sim$3.5 meV (see Fig. \ref{fig:INSfield}).
-The full-width at half-maximum of the magnetic excitation on top of the dispersion is $\Delta E$ = 1.03(8) meV, providing evidence for a finite excitation life time.
+The full-width at half-maximum of the magnetic excitation on top of the dispersion is about three times larger than the instrumental resolution $i.e.$ $\Delta E$ = 1.03(8) meV, providing evidence for a finite excitation lifetime.

-We used a variety of local-moment Hamiltonians that retain $q_z\approx$1/3 to reproduce the magnetic excitation spectrum along (0, 0, $L$).
-Notably, we considered one-dimensional Heisenberg chains with an axial CEF anisotropy, anisotropic $xxz$-exchange interactions allowed by the crystal structure, and tested the effect of a magnetic field along $H\parallel$ [1, -1, 0] (see SI Note 8 for details).
+We tested a variety of minimal local-moment Hamiltonians that retain $q_z\approx$ {\third} to reproduce the magnetic excitation spectrum along (0, 0, $L$).
+Notably, we considered one-dimensional Heisenberg chains with an axial CEF anisotropy, anisotropic $xxz$-exchange interactions allowed by the crystal structure, and tested the effect of a magnetic field along $H\parallel$ [1, -1, 0] (see SI Note 7 for details).
 As expected, we find that even a small anisotropy induces a finite gap in the excitation spectrum, contrasting the experimental observations at zero field and under magnetic field.
-This further supports that the microscopic nature of the magnetic properties in YbAgGe go beyond the localized-moment picture.
+This further supports that the microscopic nature of the magnetic properties in YbAgGe go beyond the localized-moment picture, and indicates that magnetism is mediated by itinerant electrons.

-\textbf{Discussion}
+\section{Discussion}